<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 This course supports students in a mentored, two semester independent masters project.
 Students may initiate or drive a start-up business; pursue an intraprenuerial change project; develop a business model; complete a practicum in an area of interest; begin a book; or write an academic thesis or a major piece of business journalism.
 All projects include a portfolio of deliverables that are negotiated with the advisor, and conclude with an oral defense.
 After completing the course, students will have achieved mastery in a chosen subfield of sustainable business.

-MBA Students are required to take at least 2 of the electives below, several of which are required to complete the MBA Concentrations.
+MBA Students are required to take at least 2 of the electives below, several of which are required to complete the MBA optional focus areas.

 Circular Value Chain Management

-• Recognize how the circular economy fits into the current corporate sustainability ecosystem and the pivotal roles that the public and social sector play in the company’s circular transformation
+• Recognize how the linear circular economy fits into the current corporate sustainability ecosystem and the pivotal roles that the public and social sector play in enabling a company’s circular transformation.

-• Dig deep into how companies employ circular economy interventions from an industry perspective and utilize the circular economy transition as a competitive differentiator
+• Dig deep into how companies employ linear circular economy interventions from an industry perspective and utilize linear circular economy as a competitive differentiator.

-• Gain knowledge and vocabulary required to understand, assess, and discuss circular value creation
+• Gain knowledge & vocabulary required to understand, assess, and differentiate between greenwashing activities, linear and regenerative circular value creation, and hyperbolic and authentic decarbonization.

-• Explore and contrast value creation and value-proposition in traditional vs. circular, sustainable business models, and identify the key changes that are needed to support the transition from linear to circular economies.
+• Explore & contrast value creation and value-propositions in linear vs. regenerative economy, net-zero and net positive business models, and identify the key changes that are needed to support the transition from linear to regenerative economies.

-• Capture key insights from leading circular economy practitioners in the public, private, and social sectors on the barriers and opportunities in a circular economy transition
+• Capture key insights from leading circular economy, climate, & policy practitioners in the public, private, and social sectors on the barriers and opportunities to scale an equitable regenerative circular economy transition.

 Sustainable Supply Webs